 Programs

 (1) Full License.
+The Board shall determine whether an applicant is, qualified, competent and of good moral character in order to hold a full active license to practice medicine.
 In order to qualify for a full active medical license as that term is defined in M.G.L. c.
 112, § 2 and 243 CMR 2.00, a graduate of an international medical school or a graduate of a Fifth Pathway program shall meet the prerequisites for licensure as set forth in 243 CMR 2.02(1), except as otherwise provided, and the standards in 243 CMR 2.03(1)(a) through (e), in addition to the standards imposed by M.G.L. c.
 112, § 2 and 243 CMR 2.00:

 (a) Medical Education.
 Each applicant for a full license shall have received a degree of doctor of medicine, or its equivalent from a program determined by the Board to be substantially equivalent to the medical school programs accredited by the LCME, or the degree of doctor of osteopathy or its equivalent from a program determined by the Board to be substantially equivalent to the osteopathic school programs accredited by the AOA.